arvigeus/AZ-204/Questions/Application Insights.md

 - [x] Standard metrics
 - [ ] All metrics
 - [ ] Metrics cannot be pre-aggregated
-- [ ] Only metrics enabled by thr developer
+- [ ] Only metrics enabled by the developer

 Answer: Standard metrics are pre-aggregated.